 - 4.1.3 The logical architecture comprises a number of interfaces between the different EIRENE-MS elements.
-These are: - 1) GSM-MT air interface: mandatory for interoperability and conformant to GSM specifications; (M) - 2) DM-MT air interface: Direct Mode is optional.
-However, where implemented, the requirements concerning this interface are mandatory for interoperability; (O) - 3) GSM-MT EIRENE Applications interface: specified to allow an option for separate procurement of GSM-MT and EIRENE Application equipment for the Cab radio (see [MORANE FFFIS MTI]); (O)
+These are: - 1) GSM-MT air interface: mandatory for interoperability and conformant to GSM specifications; (MI) - 2) DM-MT air interface: Direct Mode is optional.
+However, where implemented, the requirements concerning this interface are mandatory for interoperability; (O) - 3) GSM-MT EIRENE Applications interface: specified to allow an option for separate procurement of GSM-MT and EIRENE Application equipment for the Cab radio (see [MORANE FFFIS MTI]); (O) - 4) DM-MT EIRENE Applications interface: specified to allow an option for separate procurement of DM-MT and EIRENE Application equipment for the Cab radio; (O) - 5) EIRENE Applications MMI interface: not specified; (O) - 6) Train-borne ETCS interface (IGSM): specified to allow connection to the ETCS train-borne system; (O) - 7) Bearer service: mandatory for circuit switched mode of ETCS data only radio operation.
+(MI) - 4.1.4 This specification defines five distinct mobile radio types according to the type of role they will perform and the environment they will operate in, as follows: (I)

-- 4) DM-MT EIRENE Applications interface: specified to allow an option for separate procurement of DM-MT and EIRENE Application equipment for the Cab radio; (O) - 5) EIRENE Applications MMI interface: not specified.
-(O) - 4.1.4 This specification defines four distinct mobile radio types according to the type of role they will perform and the environment they will operate in, as follows: (I) - a) Cab radio for use by the driver of a train and by ERTMS/ETCS; - b) General purpose radio for general use by railway personnel; - c) Operational radio for use by railway personnel involved in train operations such as trackside maintenance; - d) Shunting radio for use by railway personnel involved in train operations such as shunting.

-Note: It is possible that the General purpose, Operational and Shunting radios may have a number of physical implementations to meet railway requirements (eg handheld and vehicle mounted).

-4.1.5 All SIM cards used in EIRENE mobiles shall comply with the requirements of the MORANE FFFIS for GSM-R SIM Cards [MORANE SIM].
-(M)
+- a) Cab radio for use by the driver of a train; - b) General purpose radio for general use by railway personnel; - c) Operational radio for use by railway personnel involved in train operations such as trackside maintenance; - d) Shunting radio for use by railway personnel involved in train operations such as shunting; - e) ETCS data only radio for data communication between ETCS trackside equipment and ETCS train borne equipment. - 4.1.4i It is possible that the General purpose, Operational and Shunting radios may have a number of physical implementations to meet railway requirements (eg handheld and vehicle mounted).
+(I) - 4.1.5 All SIM cards used in EIRENE mobiles shall comply with the requirements of the MORANE FFFIS for GSM-R SIM Cards [MORANE SIM].
+(MI)